DavidLapadula/NodePractice/README.md

 ```
 1. Fork the repository and clone it into a folder on your computer.
-2. Navgiate to the root directory (cd chat-app) and run 'npm install' in the terminal'
+2. Navgiate to the root directory (cd chat-app) and run 'npm install' in the terminal'.
-3. Navigate into the 'src' directory (cd src) and run the command 'node index.js' in the termal
+3. Navigate into the 'src' directory (cd src) and run the command 'node index.js' in the termal.
 4. Open a browser and head to localhost:3000, and the app should display!
-5. Open another browser and head to the same URL to see the chat funcitonality at work
+5. Open another browser and head to the same URL to see the chat funcitonality at work.
 ```